Peer-reviewed veterinary case report

 Plain-English summary

-This study looked at how well certain grading systems and genetic changes can predict outcomes for dogs with skin tumors called mast cell tumors (MCTs).
-Researchers reviewed information from 47 dogs diagnosed with these tumors and found that those with higher-grade tumors (specifically Patnaik grade III) had a shorter overall survival and time without disease progression compared to those with lower grades.
-They also discovered that dogs with high-grade tumors according to the Kiupel system had worse outcomes than those with low-grade tumors.
-Additionally, a specific genetic change in the c-kit gene was linked to a shorter time without disease progression.
-Overall, the study concluded that the Kiupel grading system is a better tool for predicting outcomes in dogs with MCTs.
+A group of 47 dogs with skin tumors called mast cell tumors (MCTs) were studied to see how different grading systems could predict their survival.
+The research found that dogs with high-grade tumors (according to the Kiupel grading system) had a shorter overall survival and time without disease progression compared to those with low-grade tumors.
+Additionally, the presence of a specific genetic mutation (ITD-Exon11) was linked to a shorter time without disease progression.
+Overall, the Kiupel grading system proved to be a better tool for predicting outcomes in dogs with these tumors.

 Abstract